 Chatenet, Paris 27/11/2021

-In making the music Huttner is assisted by Joakim Forsgren.
+In making the music Huttner is assisted by his colleague Joakim Forsgren.
 The artist measures Forsgren’s brain activity using EEG which is sent to a computer where it influences the sounds that are produced.
-There is also a surgical object, a scalpel, that is connected to a similar EEG devise and that influences the sounds generated a second computer.
+There is also a surgical object, a scalpel, that is connected to a similar EEG devise and that influences the sounds generated on a second computer.

 The sounds are produced by a musical trio: two subjects and one object.